 Rabbit Eye Abscesses

 Regardless of the reason for the abscess, your rabbit will need it to be popped by your vet and cleaned out.
 This will allow the abscess to drain and therefore the infection to be removed.
 Your vet may use a scalpel blade or a needle to pop the abscess and then gently squeeze the infected material out of it.
 Depending on how bad the area around the eye looks, your vet may then send you home with eye drops and systemic antibiotics (usually a liquid you give in your rabbit's mouth) to prevent the infection from spreading.
-Rabbits cannot take all kinds of antibiotics so it is important that you seek out a veterinarian who is knowledgeable in rabbit medicine.

 Rabbit Eye Ulcers